top of page

 12. Keep Learning and Stay Curious

 A stimulated mind is a healthy mind.
-Learning new skills, whether it's cooking, painting, coding, or a new language, keeps your brain flexible and builds confidence.
+Learning new skills—whether cooking, painting, coding, or a new language—keeps your brain flexible and builds confidence.

 Curiosity also keeps you connected with the world in a hopeful way.
 It turns the fear of the unknown into fascination with discovery.